-Getting a dog is a huge commitment.
+Getting a dog is exciting, but there’s a lot to think about and it’s a big commitment to take on.
 They need a loving home, plenty of exercise, a healthy diet, a comfy bed, toys to keep them occupied…the list goes on!

-When you get a dog, you legally have to meet their five welfare needs, keeping them happy and healthy throughout their life.
+When you get a dog, you legally have to meet their 5 Welfare Needs, keeping them happy and healthy throughout their life.
 Looking after a dog can be costly, even without any unexpected vet bills.
-It can be easy to overlook this in all the excitement of getting a new doggy companion but it’s important to understand the cost involved in caring for them for their entire life and meeting their welfare needs.
+It can be easy to overlook this in all the excitement of getting a new canine companion but it’s important to understand just how much you’ll end up paying for them over their lifetime.

-How much does caring for a dog really cost?
+How much does a dog cost over their lifetime?

-Dogs can be surprisingly expensive as there are a lot of costs that some owners may not have considered.
+Dogs can be surprisingly expensive as there are a lot of costs that you might not think of at first.

 This estimated cost doesn’t include the cost of any vet fees if your dog becomes ill, although we have included the cost of pet insurance.
 If your dog has an accident or develops a health problem, the cost of caring for them could increase dramatically.
 It’s important to be prepared for this, which is why we recommend taking out pet insurance.